 - Have each teacher give a short speech about their background and what they’re excited about for the new school year.
 Save time at the end for families to ask follow-up questions.

 - Prepare “Meet the Teacher” printouts for families to take home.
-These can include each teacher’s photo, contact information, a list of their favorite things that children can relate to (such as color, snack, and book), and a welcome note to students.
+These sheets can include each teacher’s photo, contact information, a list of their favorite things that children can relate to (such as color, snack, and book), and a welcome note for the children.

 If you took photos at your orientation, you can include them in your message and tell families how excited you are to start a new year with them.
 Don’t forget to remind them that you’re available for any questions they have in the meantime!

+These 8 preschool orientation tips can help create an engaging, welcoming event for children and parents.
 We wish you the best of luck as you prepare for the new school year and welcome new parents to your program.
-Thank you for everything you do for young learners and their families!

 Brightwheel is the complete solution for early education providers, enabling you to streamline your center’s operations and build a stand-out reputation.
 Brightwheel connects the most critical aspects of running your center—including sign in and out, parent communications, tuition billing, and licensing and compliance—in one easy-to-use tool, along with providing best-in-class customer support and coaching.
 Brightwheel is trusted by thousands of early education centers and millions of parents.
 Learn more at mybrightwheel.com.